HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/linux-capabilities.md

 ## CAP\_SYS\_ADMIN

-[**CAP\_SYS\_ADMIN**](https://man7.org/linux/man-pages/man7/capabilities.7.html) is largely a catchall capability, it can easily lead to additional capabilities or full root (typically access to all capabilities). `CAP_SYS_ADMIN` is required to perform a range of **administrative operations**, which is difficult to drop from containers if privileged operations are performed within the container.
-Retaining this capability is often necessary for containers which mimic entire systems versus individual application containers which can be more restrictive.
-Among other things this allows to **mount devices** or abuse **release\_agent** to escape from the container.
+**[`CAP_SYS_ADMIN`](https://man7.org/linux/man-pages/man7/capabilities.7.html)** is a highly potent Linux capability, often equated to a near-root level due to its extensive **administrative privileges**, such as mounting devices or manipulating kernel features.
+While indispensable for containers simulating entire systems, **`CAP_SYS_ADMIN` poses significant security challenges**, especially in containerized environments, due to its potential for privilege escalation and system compromise.
+Therefore, its usage warrants stringent security assessments and cautious management, with a strong preference for dropping this capability in application-specific containers to adhere to the **principle of least privilege** and minimize the attack surface.

 **Example with binary**